Kennexcorp/data-visualization/README.md

-## Data Visualization in Python using
+## Data Visualization in Python using matplotlib